plan-systems/design-docs/proof-of-correctness.md

 P  L  A  N etwork
 ```

+## UNDER CONSTRUCTION

+Please note that this document is currently **under construction** and is incomplete.
+Rough draft is expected by November 1st, 2018.

 ## What is this?

 In computer science, a "proof of [correctness](https://en.wikipedia.org/wiki/Correctness_(computer_science))" refers to a formal walk-though and demonstration that a proposed method and/or design rigorously satisfies a given set of specifications or claims.
 The intention is to remove _all doubt_ that there exists a set of conditions such that the proposed method would _not_ meet all the specifications.